THE VINFUTURE PRIZE COUNCIL

 Professor Jennifer Tour Chayes

-Jennifer Chayes is Associate Provost of Computing, Data Science, and Society, and Dean of the School of Information, at UC Berkeley, as well as Professor in four UC Berkeley departments and schools: Electrical Engineering and Computer Sciences, Information, Mathematics, and Statistics.
+Professor Jennifer Chayes is Associate Provost of Computing, Data Science, and Society, and Dean of the School of Information at UC Berkeley, as well as Professor in four UC Berkeley departments: Electrical Engineering and Computer Sciences, Information, Mathematics, and Statistics.
 For 23 years, she was at Microsoft Research where she was Technical Fellow, and where she co-founded and led three interdisciplinary labs: Microsoft Research New England, New York City, and Montreal.

-Chayes’ research areas include phase transitions in computer science, structural and dynamical properties of networks including graph algorithms, and applications of machine learning.
-Chayes is one of the inventors of the field of graphons, which are widely used for the machine learning of large-scale networks.
-Her recent work focuses on machine learning, including applications in cancer immunotherapy, ethical decision making, and climate change.
-Chayes is deeply committed to increasing racial and gender diversity in STEM.
+Professor Chayes’ research areas include phase transitions in computer science, structural and dynamical properties of networks including graph algorithms, and applications of machine learning.
+She is one of the inventors of the field of graphons, which are widely used for the machine learning of large-scale networks.
+Her recent work focuses on machine learning, including applications in cancer immunotherapy, ethical decision-making, and climate change.
+Professor Chayes is deeply committed to increasing racial and gender diversity in STEM.